vicapow/ddd/README.md

 # DDD

-plot common visualizations from the command line
+Plot common visualizations from the command line

+NOTE: This module is just a proof of concept.
+Use at your own risk

 Quick example: